mihalismacura7-blip/leadedge-examples/README.md

 ## How It Works

-1. **Binance Futures moves** — ETH, BTC, or LINK makes a significant move (as small as 0.05%).
+1. **Binance Futures moves** — ETH, BTC, LINK, XRP, or DOGE makes a significant move (as small as 0.05%).
 LeadEdge detects within milliseconds.
 2. **Signal fires** — `leader_*` fields capture what happened on Binance. predictions[] captures what's expected on follower exchanges (Coinbase Spot and Bybit Spot).
 3. **Outcome resolves** — Within seconds, LeadEdge measures what actually happened on the follower and writes it to `outcome`.
 4. **Your bot acts** — Place a maker order on the follower exchange before the price catches up.